 This attribute may be used on both session-level and media-level.
 Multiple instances are allowed to specify several different FEC declarations.
 The attribute is used on session level to define FEC declarations used by multiple media components.
 On media level it is used to define FEC declarations which are only valid for a single media component.
 If FEC declarations on both session and media level use the same reference number (fec-ref) then the media level declaration takes precedence for that media component.
 Each media component references one FEC declaration using the "a=FEC" attribute.

-This attribute is optional to use for the Object Distribution method as the information will be available elsewhere (e.g. FLUTE FDT Instances).
-If this attribute is not used, and no other FEC-OTI information is signalled to the UE by other means, the UE may assume that support for FEC id 0 is sufficient capability to enter the session.
+This attribute is optional to use for the Object Distribution Method as the information will be available elsewhere (e.g. FLUTE FDT Instances).
+If this attribute is not used, and no other FEC-OTI information is signalled to the MBS Client by other means, it may assume that support for FEC id 0 is sufficient capability to enter the session.

 A new FEC-declaration reference attribute is defined which results in, e.g.: